satojandro/ultimate-mentor/readme.md

 For Sponsors & The Ecosystem: It addresses the "AI trust deficit" and low project ROI.
 Our architecture provides a model for verifiable AI, ensuring higher quality insights and helping to foster projects with a greater potential for long-term success.

-Core Architecture
+Core Architecture & Current Status
-The Mentor (codenamed Antoine) is built on a multi-layered, decentralized stack where each component provides a piece of the "trust puzzle."
+The MVP of Antoine is a fully functional, local application that proves our core concept.

 Agent Logic (ASI): The core agent is built using the Artificial Superintelligence Alliance (ASI) uagents framework.
+It is successfully registered and discoverable on the ASI testnet Almanac.

-Data Foundation (Supabase): Project data is processed and stored in a Supabase Postgres database with pgvector for powerful semantic search capabilities.
+Data Foundation (Supabase): We have manually curated a high-quality dataset of 33 projects from ETHGlobal Prague.
+This data has been processed, vectorized, and stored in a Supabase Postgres database, which acts as the agent's "long-term memory."

-Verifiable Knowledge (The Graph): (Roadmap) The agent's knowledge base will be indexed as a Subgraph on The Graph, allowing anyone to independently query and verify the data the agent is using.

-Secure Compute (Oasis Protocol): (Roadmap) The agent's core logic will be deployed inside an Oasis Protocol ROFL TEE for confidentiality of user queries and agent "thoughts."

-Immutable Logging (Hedera): (Roadmap) Agent actions will be logged to the Hedera Consensus Service (HCS) to create a tamper-proof audit trail.
+Live Demo: The agent can be run locally via the guide.py script, allowing users to ask complex questions and receive insightful answers in the terminal.

+Frontend Assets: The project includes a polished demo.html for video presentations and a landing.html with a live Supabase email capture form to build a community waitlist.

 How to Run & Engage with the Project
 There are two main components to this project: the functional Backend Agent and the Frontend UIs.